 - Take note of your loading times, as a slow loading time increases bounce rates.

 - Ensure that your site also includes clear contact details, a subscription form for email and blog subscribers, and calls-to-action to move your prospects further down the sales funnel.

 4. Provide useful, in-depth content on your site.

 As a solar energy provider, content marketing is one of the best tools in your digital marketing toolbox.

-Your digital solar marketing strategy should focus on highlighting data that charts the real benefits your prospects will gain from investing in solar power.
-You should feature a combination of reputable data sources in your solar panel marketing.
+Your digital solar marketing strategy should focus on highlighting data that charts the real benefits your prospects will gain (and have gained) from investing in solar power.

 The results you generate from your content marketing will depend on how consistent you are with content creation, as well as your ability to analyze and interpret content performance and tweak your content based on the interests, needs and pain points of your audience.